oit-ipbl/final_competition/README.md

 Each team should submit the following materials until 9/3 12:00 (Thai), 14:00 (Jp).
 The submission form will be annouced at SLACK.

-1. Slide for presentation of your mini-games.
+1. Slide for presentation of your team's mini-games.
    1. Make 7 minitues presentation slide, like as [Exercise1 (team development)](https://github.com/oit-ipbl/Integration/blob/main/team_exercise/team_exercise.md#exercise1-team-development).
    2. File format and edit tools are not limited.
 2. Play video of the mini-games.
-   1. Muximum time of the video is 10 minitues, and should include all of mini-games' demo play.
+   1. Muximum time of the video is 10 minitues, and should include all of the mini-games' demo play.
-   2. The video will be uploaded to YouTube with `unlisted` style, and all iPBL participants will see it for evaluation of your final-competition work.
+   2. The video will be uploaded to YouTube with `unlisted` style, and all iPBL participants will see it for evaluation of your team's final-competition work.
    3. File format is popular video format, such as `mp4`, `wmv` and so on.
 3. ROS packages' source code, that is directories under `~/catkin_ws/src`.
    1. Check [How to access files and directories in the ROS container](https://github.com/oit-ipbl/portal/blob/main/setup/dockerros.md#how-to-access-files-and-directories-in-the-ros-container) again, and access the directories of the ROS container from Windows.
    2. Open `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\melodicvnc4_catkin_ws\_data\src` from Windows file manager.
    3. Make a `zip` archive of the directries.
 The `CMakeList.txt` is **NOT** needed.
-The `zip` filename is `teamXX.zip`. `XX` means you team name (`a, b, c...`).
+The `zip` filename is `teamXX.zip`. `XX` means your team name (`a, b, c...`).
    ![2021-08-18_083817.svg.png](./images/2021-08-18_083817.svg.png)
 4. Windows Sideの＊＊をZIP圧縮したもの。
 5. Operation manual of your softweare.
-The manual may include start-up procedure of your ROS packages and Windows side programs, play manual of mini-games, etc.
+The manual may include start-up procedure of your ROS packages and Windows side programs, play manual of the mini-games, etc.
    1. File format is PDF.
 Edit tools are not limited.

 ## Evaluation criteria